A couple of homeowners enjoying each other's company on the couch with a mini-split air handler prominently shown on the wall behind them

 • The price of electricity in your area

-• Which climate zone your home is located in
+• Which climate zone you are located in

 So, running costs can vary a lot, but as a general example, running a 12,000 Btu mini-split system will cost you $0.46 per hour, based on an electricity price of $0.13 per kWh.